Psychedelic/dank-docs/docs/resources/common-terms.md

 - Cycles are another Internet Computer token that represents computational power.
 - You burn it to use that computational power and memory to power canisters and the software in them.
 - They can only be created from **ICP**.
-- You can send cycles to other XTC Users, or to any canisters.
+- You can send cycles to other Cycles Token (XTC) Users, or to any canisters.
 - You can deposit cycles from external sources to your balance in XTC.

 ### Neurons